3 tips for when someone with Alzheimer’s says “I want to go home”

 - What’s the first thing you’re going to do when you get home?

-- What is your favorite room of the house?
+- What is your favorite room in the house?

 What to do if they refuse to let go of the idea